liballeg/allegro5/readme_a5.txt

 and start the building process.

 *Note:*
+As of the time this is written, CMake has a bug that causes the DLLs in MSVC 10 to be named incorrectly.
+To work around this, generate MSVC 9 projects instead.

+*Note:*
 The demo is currently excluded from the build if MSVC8 is detected, due to some problems with IntelliSense.
 Please give it a try and report problems.